xpack/xcdl-cli-ts/website/_xcdl.github.io/reference/metadata.md

 Options may have associated constraints, so if this option is enabled then certain conditions have to be satisfied elsewhere in the configuration for it to be active (the `activeIf` property) or it may mandate for some objects to be enabled or disabled (the `requires` property).

-If active and enabled, `cdlOptions` can generate preprocessor `#define` lines in a configuration header file (if the `generatedDefinition` property is also defined), and decide if a set of source files are included in the build process (if the `sourceFile` property is also defined).
+If active and enabled, `cdlOptions` can generate preprocessor `#define` lines in a configuration header file (if the `generatedDefinition` property is also defined), and decide if a set of source files are included in the build process (if the `compilerSourceFiles` property is also defined).

 ### Containers